bluesky/databroker/docs/source/usage.rst

 The :meth:`Catalog.search` method returns another Catalog with a subset of the original Catalog's entries.
 The search results can be searched in turn.
-Here we search for data acquired using the 'scan' experiment plan, and the narrow that to results from the last 60 seconds.
+Here we search for data acquired using the 'scan' experiment plan, and then narrow that to results from the last 60 seconds.

 .. ipython:: python